evolution-cms/docs/en/03_Developers/02_Elements/02_Template/index.md

 Snippet Call - [[Wayfinder? &startId=`5` &level=`1`]]

 ## Create and edit a template

 All templates are located in the following location:

 Resources → Resource Management → Template The list of templates is as follows:

 To create a new template, you need to click on the "New template" link, and to edit an existing one, just click on the link with its name.
 When you create a template, you can also choose which TV settings it owns and sort them as needed.

+### Blade

+Starting with the Evolution CMS 2.0 version, it became possible to use the Blade template generator to create site templates.

+To get the ability to use Blade for your selected template, you should add a nickname to it in the editing mode of the template, and then check the "Create a template file when saving" checkbox.

+All created templates will be placed in the /views/ folder at the root of the site.
+After that, you can work with the template using your favorite code editor.

 ### Creating a template in Evolution CMS

 #### Assign fields

 Template name - used in the template selection list.
 You may also need snippets, plugins, or modules for some operations.
 You can use both English or Russian, as well as a hyphen, an underscore, and a space.

 **Description** - displayed next to the name of the template in the general list.
 Used only to describe the purpose of the template and not required.